PureBlueDye/woad/README.md

 A client-side Fabric mod for Hypixel SkyBlock, built for **Minecraft 26.1.2**.

-Everything runs on your own client: nothing is sent to the server that a vanilla client would not send, and no feature gives an advantage the server can see.

 ## Features

 | Feature | What it does |